HTW-MMP/heinz/README.md

 Heinz offers you a range of modified titles.
 Choose them by using `<h1></h1>`, `<h2></h2>`, `<h3></h3>`, `<h4></h4>`, `<h5></h5>` and `<h6></h6>`.

-If you'd like to have numbered titles you can add `numbered box` to your section class.
+If you'd like to have numbered titles you can add `numbered` to your section class.

 `<section class="text-styles numbered box">`